HHEU/hackathon-family-tree/README.md

 If you think you know where a hackathon lives in this tree, or you see an error, please create a pull request.

 Whilst we go through data discovery, this will initially be an awful list of lists.
+There may be repeated data as nested lists don't express multiple-parents very well.

 - Hackference
   - HackNotts